Abstract

 Discussion

 Based on the interpretation of the weekly King-Devick Test, specifically the King-Devick Subtest 3, participants in groups 1 and 2 presented with decreased oculomotor strategies and visual efficiency processes at baseline.
-After the 4-week intervention period, participants in group 1 presented with improved (
+After the 4-week intervention period, participants in group 1 presented with improved (a) oculomotor function and (b) oculomotor visual performance during reading as assessed on the King-Devick Subtest 3 compared with participants in group 2 postintervention.

 The presence of decreased oculomotor function, visual efficiency processes and saccadic eye movements are associated with USN and visual perceptual dysfunction.3,4,38 The interpretation of the Star Cancellation Test demonstrates that the USN noted at baseline in the participants in group 2 was better than in participants in group 1.
 The participants from group 1 demonstrated a significant improvement in the USN over the 4-week intervention period.
 The USN noted in participants from group 2 at baseline increased over the 4-week intervention period.
 Participants from group 2 continued to present with USN in the near extrapersonal space postintervention.
-After the 4-week intervention period, participants in group 1 presented with (
+After the 4-week intervention period, participants in group 1 presented with (a) decreased USN and (b) improved visual perceptual processing as assessed by the Star Cancellation Test compared with participants in group 2.
+Participants in group 2 presented with an increased USN and poor visual perceptual processing compared with the participants from group 1 after the 4-week intervention period.

 These results confirm findings from other studies that show that the presence of decreased oculomotor function, visual efficiency processes, and saccadic eye movements are associated with USN and visual perceptual dysfunction, which leads to substantial functional disability during daily life activities.3,4,38 Perceptual impairments, specifically USN, are a significant cause of disability following a stroke and can adversely affect a patient’s ability to safely and efficiently mobilize in and around the house as well as at work and in the community.
 Visual perceptual impairment also affects the patient’s ability to perform most tasks in the work environment, reading and enjoyment of many recreational activities and, as such severely affect a stroke survivor’s overall quality of life.
 37